tilburgsciencehub/website/content/topics/Manage-manipulate/manipulate-clean/numerical/pandas.md

 - Index

 The default index is from 0 to n-1, where n is the length of the data.
-You can change this: for example if you want the indeces from 1 to n, or want to have different labels.
+You can change this: for example, if you want the index from 1 to n, or want to have different labels.

 {{% codeblock %}}
 ```python